derek-moon/social-sneaker-react/README.md

 -Create blog posts
 -Image uploads with Dialogue to Profile
 -Notifications
--Use Cloud functions to sotre data on each post
+-Use Cloud functions to store data on each post

 ## Tools used
 -Javascript -Firebase -Express -Axios -React -Redux -Material IU